gamblePants/gamblePants.github.io/README.md

 # gamblePants.github.io

-This repository has been created soley for the purpose of hosting images for my readme.md files in GitHub
+This repository was initialy created for the purpose of hosting images for my readme.md files on GitHub.
+I will now also be using this repo to host static test websites (html, css and javascript).

 ## Insctructions for how to use GitHub Pages to host images: